 Odiyan is the brainchild of Tarthang Rinpoche, by a large audience known as Tarthang Tulku.
 His students and followers call him Rinpoche.

-The founder of Odiyan is Tarthang Rinpoche, commonly known as Tarthang Tulku.
-Rinpoche was born in in the mountains of Golok in northeast Tibet as the son of Sogpo Tulku, Pema Gawey Dorje (b 1894), a highly respected physician and holder of the Nyingma Vidyadhara lineage.
-Before Rinpoche was two years old, he was recognized and given the name Kunga Gellek by the Sutrayana and Mantrayana master Tragyelung Tsultrim Dargye (b.
-1866), who made predictions about Rinpoche’s future mission as a servant of the Dharma, and instructed his parents in the special treatment of young tulkus.
+Tarthang Rinpoche (1936) was born in in the mountains of Golok, in North-Eastern Tibet.
+As a very young child, hardly two years old, he was recognized as a tulku and given the name Kunga Gellek.
+The Sutrayana and Mantrayana master Tragyelung Tsultrim Dargye (b.
+1866) who recognized him, made predictions about Rinpoche’s future mission as a servant of the Dharma.
+He instructed the parents in the special education and training of young tulkus.

 Thus, Rinpoche’s education began at an early age.
 Over the years he received blessings, teachings, and initiations from the greatest masters of the 20th century: Jamyang Khyentse Chokyi Lodro, Zhechen Kongtrul, Adzom Gyelsey, Bodpa Tulku, and others; altogether thirty-one teachers.

 NINE YEARS IN INDIA

 In 1958, just before the Chinese red army invaded Tibet, Rinpoche followed his root guru, Khyentse Chokyi Lodro, to Bhutan and Sikkim.
 For many years, he was unable to return to his home country.